Temporary Event Notices (TENs)

 Implied granting of licence ('tacit consent')

 If you have not heard from us by the end of the target completion period we specify for dealing with your application, you have the legal right to act as though as though your licence has been granted.
 This is known as 'tacit consent'.

 Our target completion period for processing a correctly completed application is ten working days.
 We aim to acknowledge your application within two working days of receipt.
-Please contact us using the details below if you have not received acknowledgement within five working days.
+Please contact us if you have not received acknowledgement within five working days.

 Premises user redress